Fake fur: Pricing

 Fake fur is significantly less expensive than real fur.
 The price spectrum for luxury fake fur items spans from as low as $127 to as high as $8,900 in the mass market.
 In contrast, real fur luxury outerwear begins at a significantly higher price point, starting at $2,300.

 Use of actual fur

 Some coats labeled as having faux-fur trim were found to use actual fur in a test conducted by the Humane Society of the United States.
 In the United States, up until 2012, a labeling loophole allowed any piece of clothing that contains less than $150 of fur to be labeled without mentioning that it included fur.
-This is the equivalent of thirty rabbits, three raccoons, three red foxes, two to five leopards, twenty ring tailed lemurs, three domestic dogs, or one bear.
+This is the equivalent of thirty rabbits, three raccoons, three red foxes, two to five leopards, twenty ring tailed lemurs, three domestic dogs, or one bear.The authenticity of faux fur labels cannot be guaranteed.

 Use by fashion designers

 Fake fur is popular in fashion, and several fashion designers incorporate the material throughout their collections.
 Hannah Weiland, founder of Shrimps, a London-based fake fur company, says, "I love working with faux fur because it doesn't molt and it feels just as soft.
 If the faux kind feels as good, why use the real kind?"
 Designer Stella McCartney also incorporates faux fur throughout her collections with tagged patches reading "Fur Free Fur."

 German company Hugo Boss made a public stance against animal fur by pledging to go completely fur-free, taking effect with their 2016 Fall/Winter collection.
 With the announcement, creative director of sportswear Bernd Keller stated the company's intention to prioritize animal protection and sustainability over convenience.

 SpiritHoods is a Los Angeles based apparel company and specializes in faux fur coats.
 PETA (People for Ethical Treatment of Animals) awarded them the Libby Award in 2011, 2012 and 2022 for being a cruelty-free clothing brand.

 Fake fur is also used for its versatility in color and shape.
 Julie de Libran, the former artistic director of Sonia Rykiel, incorporated a combination of both real and fake fur in her collections.
 De Libran stated that she utilized fake fur for its ability to take on creative colors and forms, giving it a playfulness that natural fur alone could not create.

 Prada embraced synthetics in their Fall/Winter 2007 collection.
 Miuccia Prada, the brand's owner and designer, commented that she was bored with real fur, and as a result, she included fake fur in her collection that year.
 In addition, Dries Van Noten, Hussein Chalayan, Julien David, Julie de Libran for Sonia Rykiel, Kate Spade, and many others featured fake fur in their fall collections.
 In addition, Prada, Max Mara and Dries Van Noten have included mohair faux fur in their collections.

 The global artificial fur industry is projected to grow at a rate of over 15% by 2027.